YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRESTMAX, TRESTART not allowed in a final TP retry more than once

 Run Time Error: The code contained one or more explicit TRESTART command(s) which called for a RESTART after more than once after $TRESTART reached 3.
-Once $TRESTART reaches 3, YottaDB/GT.M switches from an optimistic to a conventional locking strategy so such restarts are expensive and potentially disruptive.
-Therefore YottaDB/GT.M limits the ability of the application code to repeatedly demand such RESTARTs.
+Once $TRESTART reaches 3, YottaDB switches from an optimistic to a conventional locking strategy so such restarts are expensive and potentially disruptive.
+Therefore YottaDB limits the ability of the application code to repeatedly demand such RESTARTs.

 Action: Investigate the cause and reason(s) for the explicit restart.
 When combined with a subsequent TROLLBACK, explicit TRESTARTs may provide a way to manipulate the variable context and flow of control in useful ways, but other uses are unusual.
 If explicit TRESTARTs are appropriate, consider whether they should be conditional on the value of $TRESTART.